bollena001/Arduino-ultrasonic-sensor-hc-sr04/README.md

 # NodeMCU-ultrasonic-sensor-RGB-LEDstrip
-Changing the color from your RGB Led Strip by using the ultrasonic sensor.
+Changing the color from your RGB LEDstrip by using the ultrasonic sensor.

 <img src="YouWillNeed.jpg" width="600">